Brother1der/ROV25-Photogrammetry/README.md

 # ROV25-Photogrammetry

 Welcome: This is the repository for a WIP system that runs photogrammetry while the ROV is being driven.
-It contains code for taking JPEG images from a MP4 and inserting them into PTGUI, the ROV's selected photogrammetry software.
+It contains code for taking a video of the ROV's feed using QGroundControl, and then taking JPEG images from an MP4 and inserting them into PTGUI, the ROV's selected photogrammetry software.

 ## Workflow

-This repository is only one branch, mainly because the software really isn't that complicated.
-I'll probably work on organizing it for later if it becomes more complicated.
-Things may get a little wonky though.
+This repository has three branches.
+The Main is for the current build of the software, while the other two are for testing our new ideas for efficiency.